Letter to You

-Letter to You is the twentieth studio album by Bruce Springsteen.
+Letter to You is the twentieth studio album by the American singer-songwriter Bruce Springsteen.
 Released in October 2020, it was Springsteen's first new studio album with the E Street Band to be released since 2014's High Hopes.
 Letter to You was met with widespread critical acclaim; critics responded favorably to the album's treatment of issues of aging and death.
-The album was a commercial success, topping several international sales charts and was Springsteen's 21st top-10 album in the United States.
+The album was a commercial success, topping several international sales charts and was Springsteen's 21st top-10 album in the United States and made Springsteen the first ever artist with top five-charting albums in each of the last six decades.
 Since touring was not possible due to the COVID-19 pandemic, the album was promoted with an online radio station, music videos, and a custom Twitter emoji.